Viza74/c64helperscriptsforaseprite/readme.md

 The currently used background color.
 The previous option will find the best one, but can be set manually.
 ### Check
 Check the image for errors.
-It will create a new layer called "Error map", and fills every attribute cells (4x8 pixels) with the color index 18 (red if you use the included starting image).
+It will create a new layer called "Error map", and fills every attribute cells with the color index 18 (red if you use the included starter image) which contains more than 3 colors + bg color.
 ### Toggle error map
 Handy shortcut to toggle the visibility of the error map.
 ### OppCheck